jjmchew/jjmchew.github.io/JS229/02-studyNotes.md

   - `bind` will not alter the original function (it returns a new one)
   - note: once `bind` has been used, the execution context (of the returned function) can no longer be changed later

-- arrow functions preserve the `this` of their execution 'context'
-  - they will use the `this` of their lexical context:
-    - if defined in the global scope, the execution context of global scope cannot change
-    - if defined in another function, the execution context of that function can change (and thus `this` will also change for the arrow function)

 ### Implicit function execution context
 - **implicit execution context** : an execution context that JS sets 'implicitly' (i.e., the developer does not define it explicitly)